openstack-kr/knu_i18n_2025/README.md

 # AI-based Translation System for OpenStack

 This system is an open-source AI translation system developed for OpenStack, which supports multilingual translation using flexible LLMs, few-shot learning, and batch optimization.
+<br> This is part of OpenStack i18n(internationalization).
+If you want to know it in detail, plase refer [i18n guide](https://docs.openstack.org/i18n/latest/index.html)

 ## Overview